ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-us.md

 - **If the information is correct:** go to the next step of this guide.

-- **If the information is incorrect, or not visible:** contact your domain name registrar to check and/or modify it.
+- **If the information is incorrect or not visible:** contact your domain name registrar to check and/or modify it.

 > [!primary]
 >